Skip to main content

 Caregiver support and respite

-What it helps with: Support for family caregivers, training, counseling, respite breaks, and referrals.
-A caregiver may be a spouse, adult child, grandchild, friend, or neighbor.
+What it helps with: Support for family caregivers, training, counseling, respite breaks, adult day referrals, and care planning.

-Who may qualify: Programs often serve people caring for an older adult, and some also serve older relative caregivers.
-The county office will ask about the care receiver and the caregiver’s stress level.
+Who may qualify: Programs often serve people caring for an older adult.
+Some also serve older relatives caring for children.
+The county office may ask about the care receiver and the caregiver’s stress level.

 Where to apply: Call your county office and say you are a caregiver.
 If you are also looking at paid care paths, our caregiver pay options guide can help you ask better questions.

 Reality check: Respite hours are usually limited.
-Ask whether adult day care, in-home respite, or caregiver training is the fastest opening.
+Ask whether adult day care, in-home respite, caregiver training, or support groups have the fastest opening.

 Medicare help

-What it helps with: Medicare choices, Part D drug plans, Medigap, Medicare Advantage, bills, appeals, and ways to reduce costs.
+What it helps with: Medicare choices, Part D drug plans, Medigap, Medicare Advantage, bills, appeals, and ways to lower costs.

 Who may qualify: Hawaii SHIP serves people with Medicare, families, caregivers, and agencies.
 The service is counseling, not insurance sales.

 Reality check: Open Enrollment periods can be busy.
-Have your Medicare card, drug list, pharmacy name, and current plan card ready before you call.
+Have your Medicare card, drug list, pharmacy name, and current plan card ready.

 Med-QUEST and long-term services